 2. The Unbiblical Clergy-Laity System

 The very system that seminaries and bible schools are designed to support is utterly unbiblical in and of itself.
 All Christians are supposed to be disciple makers – it’s not supposed to be a job that only “professionally” trained clergymen do.
 Neither does God want there to be a clergy/laity class-distinction in HIS church.
 All true believers are kings and priests in the Kingdom of God, of which the Church is the earthly subset of.
-No Christian is supposed to be untouchable or uncorrectable.
+No Christian is supposed to be untouchable, uncorrectable or in some special class.
 But the clergy/laity system is designed to foster such an environment, where the second-class citizens (the laity) are expected to never ask questions or offer corrective statements when the paid professional (pastor) up front is giving his monologue speech to the audience (the congregation) in the pews.
 The clergy/laity system is a great tool for the controllers of the people to keep things the way they want and avoid change or correction.
-According to the New Testament, church meetings are supposed to be interactive so that everyone can contribute, comment, correct and be corrected.
+As Paul indicated in 1st Corinthians chapter 14, church meetings were (and are supposed to be) interactive so that everyone can contribute, comment, correct and be corrected.
 The interactive nature of the Corinthian church had its problems but they were doing what is supposed to be done at a weekly church meeting – seriously and meaningfully interacting.
 It just happened that they were not always doing things orderly, but that is all.
 They had the right approach, the right pattern for their gatherings, an approach that enabled all the members of the local body to share what gifts and talents God gave them and to learn and teach simultaneously.
 Also, church meetings are not meant for evangelism but for discipleship and fellowship.
 They are not meant to give a paid “professional” an opportunity to “do his job” as the audience – who paid for his “performance” – sits quietly on the sidelines, watching the “show”.

 And in America, most so-called churches are not really churches at all but actually state-sanctioned corporations, 501C3 corporations to be precise, with corporate bylaws, corporate board members and a whole host of state-defined rules and regulations, none of which can be found in scripture.
 Well, you may say “So what?
 What’s so bad about that?
 Doesn’t the state require that, so you don’t have to pay income taxes?”.
 The answer is twofold.
 First of all, no church is America is required to register as a 501C3 corporation, because ALL churches are exempt from taxation – without having to incorporate.
 But the state just loves the ignorance of the people, as this allows them to not only know who is doing what in each church (like who contributes financially and how much), but also to DICTATE what a church can say or do, because, unknown to most church leaders, their bible schools forgot to tell them that 501C3 incorporation causes them to voluntarily put themselves under legal obligation to obey the state and its laws – regarding corporations.
 And if those church leaders ever bother to read the IRS 501C3 tax code, they will see that they are legally bound to never promote political candidates and anything else the state has forbidden 501C3 corporations to do, and those corporate laws can change – to be even more restrictive – at any time at the will of the state.